jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Decade after decade, more people left farms and their specialist jobs and operated huge machines on the production line.

 Coordinating all this equipment and workers required a lot of oversight, and hence a lot of managers.
 There was no other way to be sure workers were organized to the strict rhythm of the production line.
-So, while ordinary people were benefiting from newer and better products, they had to sacrifice the individuality they once enjoyed as specialists on Main Street.
+Ordinary people were thus politically free to own property and buy newer and better products.
+Ironically they had to sacrifice self-reliance and being a specialist on medieval Main Street.

 The mass-production of the Industrial Age is when one-sided jobs with rigid oversight became embedded in our work culture.
 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.